Orthopedic Surgery

 What are the important traits, qualities, and/or considerations recommended for physicians in this specialty?

-Depends on situation.
+Depends on the situation.
 As mentioned above.
-Over the last decade, more employed physicians 2/2 hospital systems having negotiating power through volume.
-Very recent trend of some physicians moving back to private practice.
-Future of medicine is uncertain and healthcare delivery will see some significant changes in the future (unsustainable with current costs).
+Over the last decade, more employed physicians 2/2 hospital systems have had negotiating power through volume.
+A very recent trend of some physicians moving back to private practice.
+The future of medicine is uncertain, and healthcare delivery will see some significant changes in the future (unsustainable with current costs).

 What does training for this specialty look like (how many years, is a separate prelim year needed, etc.)?